ceshine/dstotd/README.md

-# dstt
+# DSTOTD
-Data Science Tweets Today
+Data Science Tweets of the Day